Neuroscience and Storytelling

 On the very simplest level, our brains like stories because a clear narrative helps to cut through distractions.
 In our world of media bombardment and messaging noise … a good story will capture our attention.

-When we see or hear a story, our brain neurons will fire in the same patterns as that of the storyteller.
-This is known as “neural coupling”or “mirroring” which actives parts of our brain that allow us to convert the story into our own ideas and experience.
+When we see or hear a story, our brain neurons will fire with the same neurological patterns as those of the storyteller.
+This is known as “neural coupling” or “mirroring” which activates parts of our brain that allow us to convert the story into our own ideas and experience.

-According to research by Greg J. Stephens, Lauren J. Silbert, and Uri Hasson, these processes occur across numerous areas of the brain and can create a shared contextual ‘mental-model’ of the situation being described.
-The motor cortex, frontal cortex and sensory cortex all ‘fire-up’ to engage in the acts of both story creation and story processing.
+According to research (by Greg J. Stephens, Lauren J. Silbert, and Uri Hasson), these processes occur across numerous areas of the brain and can create a shared contextual ‘mental model’ of the situation being described.
+The motor cortex, frontal cortex and sensory cortex all ‘fire-up’ to engage in acts of both story creation and story processing.

-In the anticipation and resolution of a story we see releases of dopamine – which is a significant part of how feel pleasure.
+In the anticipation and resolution of a story, we see releases of dopamine, which is a significant factor for how we feel pleasure.
 This dopamine release also acts on the brain in such a way as to help us recall the story more accurately later.

-We have all experienced feeling part of a story, involved in the action and emotionally engaged.
+We have all experienced the feeling of being part of a story, involved in the action and emotionally engaged.
 It is only natural to imagine ourselves in the same situation and empathise with the protagonists.

-For businesses, the use of stories to engage our ideal clients should not be underestimated.
-Carmine Gallo ( who has written several books on communication) has interviewed many business leaders about how storytelling can improve organizations which are summarised in his book The Storyteller’s Secret.
+For businesses, the use of stories to engage our ideal customers should not be underestimated.
+Carmine Gallo (who has written several books on communication) interviewed many business leaders about how storytelling can improve organisations, summarised in his book The Storyteller’s Secret.
 In it Ben Horowitz, co-founder of large venture capital firm Andreessen Horowitz, states that “the most underrated skill in business is storytelling”.

-Richard Branson has stated, “entrepreneurs who cannot tell a story will never be successful.”
+Richard Branson has likewise stated, “entrepreneurs who cannot tell a story will never be successful.”

 Telling a good story

-How can you use stories to build business?
-And how can we tell better more engaging stories?
+How can you use stories to build your business?
+And how can we tell better, more engaging stories?

 1. Draw people in:

-We’ve probably all been to a deathly lecture or two in our time so we all understand just how bored and disconnected we feel when we are not engaged.
+We’ve probably all been to a deathly lecture or two in our time.
+So we all understand just how bored and disconnected we can feel when we are not engaged.
+I could simply argue that telling good stories is just being kind and respectful to your audience.

-I can contrast that with other lecturers I encountered who were passionate, dynamic and vibrant.
+I can contrast that with other lecturers I have encountered who were passionate, dynamic and vibrant.
 They moved around, varied the pace of their presentation and interjected stories from their own lives and the lives of the artists they were teaching about.
 I can recall one of my teachers specifically – I remember his lessons still, like a movie playing in my mind.
 He was physically tall and thin and looked a little like John Cleese.
-He used this fact to his advantage – acting like John Cleese, he mimicked famous Monty Python skits, doing funny walks and voices and told us stories to root the facts into narratives and real-life situations.
+He used this fact to his advantage – acting like John Cleese, he mimicked famous Monty Python skits, doing funny walks and voices and told us stories to embed the facts he wanted us to learn within narratives and real-life situations that we could easily recall because of the story surrounding them.

 Most people need context to fully grasp what is being communicated.
-So using stories to illustrate what the data means is an easy win.
+Using stories to illustrate what the data means is an easy win.

 A good deal of the best storytelling falls within a framework known as coherence.
 Each idea builds on and reinforces related concepts, adding layer-on-layer.
 Coherence helps us focus and cut through any noise to the key factors and to keep focus on those key points.